awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-add-remove-nodes.md

 1. `/usr/sap`, `/hana/data`, and `/hana/log` folders are cleaned up\.

+   They are not cleaned up in Amazon FSx based deployments\.
+New Amazon FSx volumes on a new FSx for ONTAP file system along with storage virtual machines for `log` and `data` volumes will be created and mounted on the newly created instance\.

 1. `saphostagent` is set up\.

-1. The HANA worker node is set up using `add_hosts`\.
+1. The HANA subordinate node is set up using `add_hosts`\.

 1. If post\-deployment configuration scripts are provided, they are run\.

-**Console steps for adding a HANA worker node to an existing scale\-out installation**
+**Console steps for adding a HANA subordinate node to an existing scale\-out installation**
-Perform the following steps in the Launch Wizard for SAP console to add a HANA worker node:
+Perform the following steps in the Launch Wizard for SAP console to add a HANA subordinate node:

 1. Navigate to the Launch Wizard for SAP **Deployments** page\.

 1. Select the check box next to the deployment to which you want to add a new node\.
-From the **Action** menu, select **Deploy additional components**>**HANA worker node**\.
+From the **Action** menu, select **Deploy additional components**>**HANA subordinate node**\.
 You will be taken to the **Configure settings** page\.

-1. Under **Settings for additional worker node**, specify the following parameters:
+1. Under **Settings for additional subordinate node**, specify the following parameters:
-   + **HANA worker node AMI** — select the AMI to provision the worker node\.
-You must use the most recent version of the AMI generated from the source deployment to which the worker node is being added\.
+   + **HANA subordinate node AMI** — select the AMI to provision the subordinate node\.
+You must use the most recent version of the AMI generated from the source deployment to which the subordinate node is being added\.
-   + **Hostname of worker node** — Enter the hostname of the Amazon EC2 instance on which the SAP system will be deployed\.
+   + **Hostname of subordinate node** — Enter the hostname of the Amazon EC2 instance on which the SAP system will be deployed\.
    + **Private IP address** \(optional\) — Select the private IP address to assign to the new instance\.
 If you do not provide an IP address, Launch Wizard assigns one for you\.

 1. Under **Pre\-deployment configuration script**, optionally specify the following parameters: